Informatievlaanderen/VSDS-LDESServer4J/README.md

 - ldes-server-domain which contains the domain logic of the ldes server
 - ldes-server-infra-mongo which allows to store ldes members and fragments in a mongoDB
 - ldes-server-port-ingestion-rest which allows to ingest ldes members via http
-- ldes-server-port-publication-rest which allows to retrieve fragments via http
+- ldes-server-port-fetch-rest which allows to retrieve fragments via http

-The modules ldes-server-infra-mongo, ldes-server-port-ingestion-rest and ldes-server-port-publication-rest are built so that they can be replaced by other implementations without the need for code changes in ldes-server-domain.
+The modules ldes-server-infra-mongo, ldes-server-port-ingestion-rest and ldes-server-port-fetch-rest are built so that they can be replaced by other implementations without the need for code changes in ldes-server-domain.

 ## How to run
-We'll show you how to set up your own LDES Server both locally and via Docker using a mongo db for storage and a rest endpoint for ingestion and publication.
+We'll show you how to set up your own LDES Server both locally and via Docker using a mongo db for storage and a rest endpoint for ingestion and fetch.
-Afterwards, you can change storage, ingestion and publication options by plugging in other components.
+Afterwards, you can change storage, ingestion and fetch options by plugging in other components.

 ### Locally